The Old Way: Plot

 The pair eventually catch up to Jarret after ambushing a wounded deputy for his horse; James had set a trap for his pursuers, killing three and leaving the others too injured to continue.
 Colton and Brooke disarm the survivors and threaten to torture them unless Jarret talks.
 He finally admits that James is traveling to Santa Rosa, a town in southern Colorado, to recover a buried stash of pesos and flee across the border while the heat on him dies down.
-Colton informs Jarret that he will take a horse and warns him not to interfere with his vengeance or he'll kill him.
+Colton informs Jarret that he will take a horse and warns him not to interfere with his vengeance or he will kill him.

 Reaching Santa Rosa, Colton tells Brooke to visit a local shopkeeper and question him as to James's whereabouts while he waits just outside of town.
 James isn't fooled and captures Brooke as she tries to leave.
 Anticipating more ambushes, Colton manages to kill five members of the McAllister gang using his experience and wits before the last remaining member comes out with a shotgun aimed at Brooke.
 James tells Colton that he has two choices: he can either kill him, at which point Brooke will die, or he can for himself.

 Taking stock of his situation, Colton chooses to kill the second man as James puts a bullet through his chest.
 As James crows over his victory, Brooke picks up her father's gun (having learned to shoot during their travels) and avenges him by killing James.

-Later, Jarret rides in and agree with Brooke to tell everyone that Colton Briggs died a hero's death apprehending the criminals, in exchange he would keep McAllister gang's money.
+Later, Jarret rides in and agrees with Brooke to tell everyone that Colton Briggs died a hero's death apprehending the criminals, in exchange he would keep McAllister gang's money.
 However, unknown to Jarret, most of the money had been transferred to a pair of saddle bags, which Brooke prepares to ride back home with as the film ends.